mrawshan/the-wild-oasis/README.md

 ### How I Built This App?

 This application was developed using React.js + vite, leveraging its latest features for a modern and efficient user experience.
 The backend is powered by Supabase, ensuring a smooth and scalable database connection.
+Also the app is hosted in Netlify and Vercel for the continuous deployment.

 #### Key NPM Packages (dependencies)